About our library services

 Check out our opening hours, contact details and site locations.

 Subject and academic research help

-What are academic liaison librarians?
+What is an academic liaison librarian?

 Academic liaison librarians help and support all University staff and students to find and use information resources effectively.
 They develop library collections to meet your needs and are your point of contact for any information-related query.
 They all have expertise in the subject areas of their schools and are very happy to help.